What is a workload?

-In computing, a workload, typically, is any program or application that runs on any computer.
-A workload can be a simple alarm clock or contact app running on a smartphone, or a complex enterprise application hosted on one or more servers with thousands of client (user) systems connected and interacting with the application servers across a vast network.
-Today, the terms workload, application, software and program are used interchangeably.
+In computing, a workload is typically any program or application that runs on a computer.
+A workload can be a simple alarm clock or contact app running on a smartphone.
+Or it can be a complex enterprise application hosted on one or more servers with thousands of clients, or user systems connected and interacting with the application servers across a vast network.
+The terms workload, application, software and program are used interchangeably.

 A workload's tasks vary widely depending on the complexity and intended purpose of the application.
 For example, a web server application might gauge load by the number of webpages the server delivers per second, while other applications might gauge load by the number of transactions accomplished per second with a specific number of concurrent network users.
 Standardized metrics used to measure and report on an application's performance or load are collectively referred to as benchmarks.

 Types of workloads

 Workloads are created to perform many tasks in countless ways, so it's difficult to classify all of them with one set of uniform criteria.
 The following are some examples of how workloads are classified:

 - Static vs. dynamic.
 Workloads might be classified as static or dynamic.
 A static workload is always on and running, such as an operating system, email system, enterprise resource planning, customer relationship management and other applications central to a business's operations.
 A dynamic workload is ephemeral; it loads and runs only when needed.
 Examples include temporary instances spun up to test software and applications that perform end-of-month billing.

 - Transactional vs. batch.
 Classical mainframe-era workloads were often categorized as transactional or batch workloads.
 Transactional workloads exchange and process data on an ongoing basis.
 Examples include order entry systems and banking or accounting systems.
 They often exemplify static workloads.
 Batch workloads exchange and process data on demand or as needed, such as monthly billing systems.
 They typically represent dynamic workloads.